naveenprincepanakkal/GitHub/README.md

 The GitHub User Search App is an Android application that allows you to search for GitHub users and view their details.

-This Android application, built using the MVVM (Model-View-ViewModel) architecture, relies on several powerful libraries and technologies to provide an efficient and feature-rich user experience.
+This Android application, built using the MVVM (Model-View-ViewModel) Clean architecture, relies on several powerful libraries and technologies to provide an efficient and feature-rich user experience.
 Below are the key dependencies used in this project:

 ## Features